Ortega-Dan/xfreeRDP-usage/README.md

 # use with:
 # use /f for full screen or /m for multiple screen
-xfreerdp /f /clipboard /u:myUserName /v:ipOrHostname /drive:Downloads,/home/myLinuxUser/Downloads
+xfreerdp /f /clipboard /u:myUserName /v:ipOrHostname

+# optionally add local directory as network shared drive with:
+# /drive:Downloads,/home/myLinuxUser/Downloads

 # optionally add sound support with options:
 # /microphone:sys:pulse /sound:sys:pulse